MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/data-retention-overview.md

 - Power Automate cloud flow templates.
 - Dataverse OData APIs that can be used to build custom application workflows.

 ### Long term data retention and existing delete action and plugins

 All the existing delete action cascade relationships and plugins for a table are started when a data retention policy is run on a table.

 ## Kinds of data retained long term

 With the exception of system tables, Dataverse standard and activity tables, along with file entities can be retained in in the long term storage.

+Data retained by long term storage is made available to features like [Lockbox](/power-platform/admin/about-lockbox) and [customer managed key](/power-platform/admin/customer-managed-key).

 ### Tables not currently supported for retention